 If you have any questions about Lightroom filters and how to use either the radial filter or the graduated filter, let us know in the comments.

-Also, we love good news, so if these Lightroom tips help you to improve your Lightroom editing, share that too.
+Also, I love good news, so if these Lightroom tips help you to improve your Lightroom editing, share that too.

 1 thought on “Lightroom filters – graduated filter and radial filter for refined editing”

 Excellent tips and information on Graduated and Radial filters.
 I have been using these filters for months and some of the information was new to me using the Alt and Shift buttons.
 Very very useful tips.
 Thank you.